theam/eLLMental-kt/README.md

   implemented as a community package.
 - List some other libraries or frameworks where this enhancement exists.

-> Remember to label the issue wit an "enhancement" tag
+> Remember to label the issue with an "enhancement" tag

 # License